Policies & Procedures

 Our school operational procedures are regularly updated in our Parent Handbook.
 This is the first place to look when you want to know something about how our school works:

-Our Responsible Behaviour Plan for Students (PDF, 5.2 Mb) has been developed with our school community.
+Our Student Code Of Conduct (PDF, 9.3 Mb) has been developed with our school community.
 It is designed to facilitate high standards of behaviour so that quality teaching and learning can take place in our school.
 As part of this plan the good behaviour of our students are acknowledged and rewarded with special tokens known as Success Key Cards.
-We also have a Smart Phone Friendly version of the Responsible Behaviour Plan for Students.

 Positive Behaviour for Learning